 - Market based welfare, focusing on financialization processes, consumer debt and non-state procurement of welfare services.

-- Digitalization of everyday life, looking at consumption of and through digital media,
+- Technology and digitalization, looking at consumption of and through digital media,

-- Clothing and food, looking at consumption history and culture, procurement processes and consumption practices related to these product groups.
+- Clothing and textiles, looking at consumption history and culture, procurement processes and consumption practices related to these product groups.